 Eye care professionals specialize in understanding how the human eye really works, as well as diseases and conditions that affect your vision—many of which do not always have obvious symptoms.
 Eye doctors know how age and risk factors affect vision over time for young and old, and they understand the benefits and features of corrective lenses, both as eyeglass lenses and contact lenses.

-LAWRENCEVILLE – Dr.Raghu is a Diplomate of The American Academy of Optometry.
-The American Academy of Optometry is committed to promoting the art and science of vision care through lifelong learning.
+LAWRENCEVILLE – Dr.Raghu is a Diplomate, American Board of Optometry.
+The American Board of Optometry is committed to promoting the art and science of vision care through lifelong learning.
 With the optometry world always changing Dr.Raghu dedicates his time to the highest quality of continuing education.

 Dr. Raghu has been active in organized optometry since graduating from the Pennsylvania College of Optometry in 1998.